SAMUEL-NWEZE22/SQL_Retail_Sales/README.md

 --CREATION OF TABLES

 '''sql

 	DROP TABLE IF EXISTS retail_sales;
+'''

+ '''sql

 	CREATE TABLE retail_sales
 				(
 					transactions_id INT PRIMARY KEY,
 					sale_date DATE,
 					sale_time TIME,
 					customer_id INT,
 					gender VARCHAR(15),
 					age INT,
 					category VARCHAR(15),
 					quantity INT,
 					price_per_unit FLOAT,
 					cogs FLOAT,
 					total_sale FLOAT

 				);
 '''

 --To count the total number of rows
 '''sql

 	  SELECT * FROM retail_sales
 	  LIMIT 10;

+'''

+'''sql

 	SELECT
 	  		COUNT(*)
 	  		FROM retail_sales;
   '''

 --To find null values
 '''sql

 	  SELECT * FROM retail_sales
 	  WHERE
 	  	transactions_id IS NULL
 	  	OR
 	  	sale_date IS NULL
 	  	OR
 	  	sale_time IS NULL
 	  	OR
 	  	customer_id IS NULL
 	  	OR
 	  	gender IS NULL
 	  	OR
 	  	age IS NULL
 	  	OR
 	  	category IS NULL
 	  	OR
 	  	quantity IS NULL
 	  	OR
 	  	price_per_unit IS NULL
 	  	OR
 	  	cogs IS NULL
 	  	OR
 	  	total_sale IS NULL;
 '''

 --To delete null values that aren't useful
 '''sql

 	DELETE FROM retail_sales
 	WHERE
 		quantity IS NULL
 		OR
 		price_per_unit IS NULL
 		OR
 		cogs IS NULL
 		OR
 		total_sale IS NULL;
 '''

 --To replace null values in a single column
 '''sql

 	UPDATE retail_sales
 	SET age = 25
 	WHERE age IS NULL;
 '''

 --Data Exploration

 --how many sales do we have?
 '''sql

 	SELECT
 		COUNT(*) as Total_Sales
 		FROM retail_sales;
 '''

 --how many unique customers do we have?
 '''sql

 	SELECT
 		COUNT(DISTINCT customer_id) as Total_customers
 		FROM retail_sales;
 '''

 --how many unique categories do we have?
 '''sql

 	SELECT
 		COUNT(DISTINCT category) as category
 		FROM retail_sales;
 '''